Skip to Content

 On your own time, after the conversation is over, use the resources below to help you process your feelings, find answers to your questions, and learn more about LGBTQ+ topics.

 When talking about sexuality and sexual orientation with your child, avoid making assumptions about the kind of people they find attractive.
-Instead of referring to a specific gender, you can use words like partner, romantic interest, or crush.
+You can use words like romantic interest, or crush.

 Continue the conversation